 When we look at what is called the PPP valuation of Gross Domestic Product, China is already NUMBER ONE!
 So, what is this PPP valuation?
-When we look at an economy, we must consider a number of factors because the culture and taxation are different.
-Remember, the higher the tax rate, the lower the standard of living and economic growth.
-Then there is the debt factor.
+When we look at an economy, we must consider a number of factors because the culture is different along with taxation.
+Remember, the higher the tax rate, the lower the standard of living and economic growth and then there is the debt factor.

-Costs for everything vary among countries, which means that the missing element in GDP is the standard of living.
-Taxes play a key role in the standard of living because they apply to everything.
-Cars, phones, financial services, back massages, etc. exist in all countries but at different prices.
-If the same smart phone costs \$1,000 in the U.S. but only \$400 in China, then China's GDP is not exactly reflecting the standard of living.
+Everything costs different amounts in different countries, which means that the missing element in GDP is the standard of living.
+Taxes play a key role in the standard of living because they apply them to everything.
+Cars, phones, financial services, back massages, etc., all exist in all countries but at what price?
+If the same smart phone costs \$1000 in the U.S. but only \$400 in China, then China's GDP is not exactly reflecting the standard of living.
 The same can be said within a country.
 Real estate is significantly high in New York City compared to New Orleans.
 Internationally, the same thing happens.

 If everything is 40% less in China for the consumer, then the GDP of China is being understated by 40% if we simply measure it in gross dollars.
 Then there is the currency factor.
-The lower the currency, the lower the GDP when measured in dollars.
+The lower the currency the lower the GDP when measured in dollars.
 Obviously, there can be serious problems when we measure economies at market exchange rates.
 In general, less developed countries have lower prices, which means their GDP gets systematically understated.
-I had friends in

-Europe who retired to Spain for the prices were so much cheaper that they could afford a villa, pool, and a maid for less than what a flat would cost them in London.
+I had friends in Europe who retire to Spain for the prices were so much cheaper, they could afford a villa, pool and a maid for less than that would cost them in London.

 Economists have attempted to come up with a way to reflect the standard of living aspect that is lost in the standard GDP calculation.
 They have created what is known as an adjustment called Purchasing Power Parity (PPP), which tries to portray relative prices for comparison.
-This is by no means a perfect solution.
-It still must account for things like product quality, which can be hard to measure if not impossible as it introduces subjectivity.
-Nevertheless, the theory is interesting and takes a stab at a more accurate picture of how much a country really produces.
-On this level China has already surpassed the United States, but what does that mean?
+Even this is by no means a perfect solution.
+It still must account for things like product quality, which can be hard to measure if not impossible introducing subjectivity.
+Nevertheless, the theory is interesting and it makes a stab at a more accurate picture of how much a country really produces.
+On this level, China has already surpassed the United States, but what does that mean?